Tire tread Line Narrow.png

 For a ‘No-Drop’ Newbie Ride, most any bike is fine as long as it is in safe working order - make sure the tires will hold air & are properly inflated, the brakes work effectively and the pedals and gears are working properly.
 See the ABC Quick Check.
 If your bike needs a tune up, visit one of our bike shop sponsors; they will make sure your bike is safe.

-MAYBE; many members do ride legal electric bicycles - but not all eBikes are welcome or legal…
+• MAYBE; many members do ride legal electric bicycles - but not all eBikes are welcome or even legal…

-EBikes range from electric child balance bikes with no pedals to electric bicycles to electric pocket bikes, mopeds, motor-driven cycles and motorcycles.
+EBikes range from electric child balance bikes with no pedals to electric bicycles to e-mopeds and e-motorcycles.

 The following eBikes are vehicles and NOT electric bicycles and are not welcome to be ridden with BCI:

-• Pocket Bikes are VEHICLES that exceed the power and speed limits of legal electric bicycles and have not been certified to meet NHTSA safety standards and thus have no official VIN assigned.
-Pocket bikes are defined in the CVC and are often fraudulently marketed as “e-Bicycles” or e-Bikes.
+• VEHICLES that exceed the power and speed limits of legal electric bicycles.
+Pocket bikes, Motorized Bicycles, and Motorcycles are defined in the CVC and are often deceptively marketed as “e-Bicycles” or “e-Bikes” as if they were bicycles.
 Some don’t even have functional pedals.
-These vehicles exceed the speed and power limits of electric bicycles (750 w or more, throttle and assist over 20 mph), and are illegal to operate on any public roads or even off road recreation areas.
+These vehicles exceed the speed and power limits of electric bicycles (over 750 watts, throttle over 20 mph and assist over 28 mph), and if unregistered, are illegal to operate on any public roads or even off road recreation areas.
 They are not allowed in bike lanes, paths or cycle tracks or sidewalks in California.
-They are only allowed on provate property and race tracks.
-They are NOT approved by the NHTSA and have no official VIN, so they can not be registered and operated as a Moped or Motor-Driven Cycle or Motorcycle.
+They are only allowed on private property and race tracks.
+They are NOT approved by the NHTSA and have no official VIN, so they can not be registered and operated as a Moped or Motorcycle.
 Most people selling these won’t tell you these facts as you hand them your money.

-If you ‘adjusted’ the speed limiter on your Class II low speed electric bicycle to throttle faster than 20 mph, or pedal assist faster than the 20 or 28 originally set, you violate the law and it is no longer a legal electric bicycle.
+If you ‘adjusted’ the speed limiter or ‘hacked’ it to unlock it’s potential to throttle faster than 20 mph, or pedal assist faster than the 20 or 28 originally set, you violated the law and it was originally an e-moped or e-motorcycle with a speed limiter, not a legal electric bicycle.

-Overpowered (750w+) conversions of regular bicycles modified to exceed their 20 or 28 mph limiters &/or have pedals removed are no longer electric bicycles, and without a VIN, cannot be registered for road use as a Moped.
+Overpowered (over 750w) conversions of regular bicycles able to exceed the 20 or 28 mph limits &/or with pedals removed are no longer bicycles, and without a VIN, cannot be registered for road use as a moped.

 There is no such thing as a “Class IV” eBike under the law.

 If you were sold an “eBike” that has a 750 watt or greater motor &/or goes over 20 mph with a throttle it is not an electric bicycle.
-If it has no VIN it can’t be registered it as a Moped or Motor-Driven Cycle.
+If it has no VIN it can’t be registered it as a moped or motorcycle.
 Return it & get your money back (to buy a bicycle with) !

 They are approved like motorcycles by the NHTSA to be street worthy and issued a VIN.